Specifications Grading: A Method to Improve Student Performance

 CETL offers a recurring workshop titled,Specification Grading: An Alternate Means of Assessing Learning Based on Mastery and Process.”
 Check out the CETL Workshop Events for the next offering.
 Nilson’s text, Specifications Grading: Restoring Rigor, Motivating Students and Saving Faculty Time, is available to borrow from CETL’s Library.
 In addition, you may also review the resources at the end of this article to learn more about specifications grading.

-There are HuskyCT features that can help with facilitating and communicating specifications grading.
-Some features are more complicated than what is regularly used by most faculty, so it is recommended to reach out to Educational Technologies for assistance.
-Features you may consider using:
+HuskyCT features can help with facilitating and communicating specifications grading.
+Some of these features require advanced knowledge.
+Reach out to Educational Technologies for assistance.
+Related HuskyCT features include:

 1. Arnaud, C. H. (April 25, 2021) How an alternative grading system is improving student learning.
 Chemical & Engineering News, 99(15).